This tutorial provides an overview of the Number Tiles. Below are the topics covered.

 - Additional Tools, including Exploding Dots and the Bucket of Zero

 Split and merge the Number Tiles to create new groups of tiles.
 Click and drag the black tab to create different arrangements of the tiles.
-Turn on the grid background to help see the number of tiles.
+Click on the gear for each number tile to turn on and off the labels and the handle.

 Use the black handles to change the size of the number frame.
 Use the Flip button or double-click on a counter to flip it over.

 Place Numbers Cards on top of each other to create a new card with the sum of the two cards.
-Toggle this feature on and off in the settings menu.
+Toggle this feature on and off in the Customize UI menu.

 Use the arrows to model jumps along the number line.